PowerShell/PowerShell-RFC/Draft-Accepted/RFCXXXX-Command-Shell-Integration.md

 Multiple shells can be specified and up to the shell to determine which one to use.
 Both a `command` and `script` can be specified, but only one of each and also up to the shell to determine which one to use.

+In this PowerShell example, the `az-completion.ps1` would be called one time to register the argument completer.
+A different shell may decide to call the script for each tab completion request.

 ### Help Registration

 The same manifest may define a path to the help content: